-Based on the review of the estimated asset values for the landscape materials, irrigation systems, and other landscape features within the Miromar Lakes Community Development District (CDD), the total restoration costs of the landscape assets are projected at \$5,374,211.
-This includes \$4,766,711 for the restoration of the existing current assets, as well as an additional \$607,500 for the projected restoration costs for the new future landscape buffers in the North Section of the community.
-It should be noted that the term "restoration" in this report means that the landscape buffer areas will be re-planted with similar plant materials at sizes that are readily available in the industry at the time, and shall not mean that the existing trees, palms, and hedges will be replaced at the same size of their current, mature sizes.
-In addition, when preparation of a reserve study is completed, it should also take into account the costs for debris removal and clean up activities after a storm event in addition to just the replacement costs for the materials.
-Please see Section One -Part C for more information on these possible costs based on previous storm events.
+The estimated overall cost for all of the restoration and replacement work of all areas is approximately \$409,538.00.

+It should also be noted that the term "restoration" in this report means that the landscape buffer areas will be re-planted with similar plant materials at sizes that are readily available in the industry at the time, and shall not mean that the existing trees, palms, and hedges will be replaced at the same size of their current, mature sizes.
+In addition, it should also be noted that some of the costs for debris related to removal and clean-up activities after Hurricane Ian are anticipated to be completed by the Miromar Lakes Master HOA, which currently maintains these areas.